bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/hypatia.md

 title: Hypatia Of Alexandria
 born: 370
 died: 415
-keywords: Hypatia, Mathematics, Geometry, Algebra, Astronomy, Christian, Ptolemy
+keywords: hypatia,hypatia
-description: Hypatia pioneered mathematics, from geometry and algebra to astronomy, as well as developing theories such as conic sections and real numbers, and was tragically killed by a Christian sect.
+description: Hypatia was the first woman to make a substantial contribution to the development of mathematics.
+She was killed by a fanatical Christian sect.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---